Used Cupra Leon cars for sale

 Is a used Cupra Leon a good car?

+The Cupra Leon is a high-performance version of the SEAT Leon hatchback.
 While Cupra does have its own brand-specific models, such as the Forementor, Tavascan, and Terramar, the Leon is a legacy of Cupra being spun off from SEAT, where it was originally the Spanish company’s high-performance brand.

 The Cupra Leon looks different to the SEAT version, thanks to a chunkier, sportier bodykit, the strange copper-coloured twin-prong Cupra badge (which still looks like some sort of Klingon flag from Star Trek), and some nice alloy wheels.
-It’s not as OTT as a Honda Civic Type-R in how it looks, but it’s smart and sporty.
+It’s not as OTT as a Honda Civic Type R in how it looks, but it’s smart and sporty.

-The best thing about the Cupra Leon is that because the mechanically identical Golf GTI and Skoda Octavia vRS are better regarded by the second-hand market, you can usually pick up a Leon at a slightly cheaper price, and with more power than an equivalent Skoda or VW
+The best thing about the Cupra Leon is that because the mechanically identical Golf GTI and Skoda Octavia vRS are better regarded by the second-hand market, you can usually pick up a Leon at a slightly cheaper price, and with more power than an equivalent Skoda or VW.

 What to look for when buying a used Cupra Leon